SRGSSR/srgdataprovider-ios/docs/Getting-started.md

 ### Request availability

 Request availability depends on the business unit.
-Refer to the provided [compatibility matrix](Service-availability.md) for reference.
+Refer to the provided [service compatibility matrix](Service-availability.md) for reference.

 ## Pagination

 Pagination is a way to retrieve results in pages of constrained size, e.g. 20 items at most per page.
 All requests which return an `SRGFirstPageRequest` instance support pagination.
-Refer to the [service matrix](`Documentation/Service-availability.md`) for more information about pagination availability and page size constraints.
+Refer to the [service compatibility matrix](Service-availability.md) for more information about pagination availability and page size constraints.
 By default, services use a page size of 10 items.

 ### Fundamentals